AlexB52/middleman-template/source/blog/2021-01-14-testing-model-concerns.html.md

 ## Why test concerns in isolation?

-Switching to an isolated table to test concerns ensure that concerns are decoupled from the first ActiveRecord class they've been introduced into, `Post` in this example.
+Switching to an isolated table to test concerns ensures that concerns are decoupled from the first ActiveRecord class they've been introduced into, `Post` in this example.

 Failing to extract and test your concern in another class than the original ActiveRecord class is not reusable.
 It is also a smell that the role is not fully understood or is the wrong abstraction.

-Having the concern tested this way gives more confidence in reusing `Reviewable` with any ActiveRecord class that has a `reviewed_at:datetime` column in its table.
+Having the concern tested this way gives you more confidence in reusing `Reviewable` with any ActiveRecord class that has a `reviewed_at:datetime` column in its table.

 ## Testing

-### Concerns and their interface
+### Concerns and interfaces

-In OOP, to successfully test a role you need to define and test its public interface and so do Rails concerns are no exception.
-Because it is included in the `Post` model, we start by writing the interface tests in the `post_spec.rb` file.
+In OOP, to successfully test a role, you need to define and test its public interface and Rails concerns are no exception.
+Because `Reviewable` module is included in `Post`, we start by writing the interface tests in the `post_spec.rb` file.

 ~~~ruby
 describe Post do